JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 <!-- https://www.youtube.com/watch?v=YgJ5ZEn67tk -->
 {{< youtube "YgJ5ZEn67tk" >}}

+5. Quote

-5. What are you afraid of loosing if you wont take any with you?
+> *What are you afraid of loosing if you wont take any with you?*

 6. Guesstimates